xocp/ng-to-verilog/README.md

 - Compatible with iverilog and your favorite EDA tool / FPGA development boards
 - Uses Jinja2 templating system for Verilog file generation
 - Linux and Windows support
+- Output has been tested in iverilog as well as Vivado

 ## Motivation